 Be extra alert when swimming near a rocky shore.
 A perfectly calm sea can change without warning with sudden swells if a large ferry passes offshore.
 They can can easily toss you upon the sharp rocks.

 Small leisure boats near the shore are not only a nuisance for swimmers, but also very dangerous.
 Greek captains of small power boats, water taxis, small ferries, and vessels of all kinds tend to wander dangerously near even the busiest beaches with seaming disregard for the swimmers.

 From our experience, amazingly enough, small boats expect the bathers to get out of their way.
 Not every boat driver acts this way of course, but in Greece enough do, so they establish a norm.

 Some beaches have a little wood dock which could be a sign that small boats dock there.
 In some places for some strange reason the dock is built right in the middle of a beach that hosts thousands of bathers.
 To make matters worst, often buoys seem to be very ambiguous for the bathers and don’t provide enough information in regards to safe areas for swimming.

 Greece can get very hot during the summer.
 It is not uncommon for the thermometer to hover around 40° C for days, and to even reach 45° (about 112° F) often.

-You can count on experiencing a few such heat waves if you visit Greece in July and August.
+You will certainly experience such heat waves that last a few days if you visit Greece in June, July, and August.